kiche-allan/vue-app1/README.md

 2. Enter a todo in the input field and click "Add Todo"
 3. Click the checkbox to mark a todo as complete
 4. Click the edit icon (âœï¸) to edit a todo's text
-5. Click the delete icon (í·‘ï¸) to remove a todo
+5. Click the delete icon (ï¿½ï¿½ï¿½ï¸) to remove a todo
 6. View statistics at the bottom showing total, completed, and remaining todos

 ## Available Scripts